scottcha/kasa_carbon/README.md

 The monitoring task will run until killed while appending the readings to the output file.

 # Database mode
 There is also a more advanced database mode.
-You can deploy the required postgres databased to a docker container using the provided docker-compose.yml file in the source.
+You can deploy the required postgres database to a docker container using the provided docker-compose.yml file in the source.
 There are several parameters which are required for this which can be read from environment variables.
 Here are some recommended values.
 ```python
 DB_HOST=host.docker.internal